Wered6/UE5-StyleGuide/README.md

 ##### 3.2.4.1 Private Variables

-Unless it is known that a variable should only be accessed within the class it is defined and never a child class, do not mark variables as private.
-Until variables are able to be marked `protected`, reserve private for when you absolutely know you want to restrict child class usage.
+Unless it is known that a variable should only be accessed within the class it is defined and never a child class, do not mark variables as
+`private`.
+Until variables are able to be marked `protected`, reserve `private` for when you absolutely know you want to restrict child class usage.

 <a name="3.2.5"></a>
 <a name="bp-vars-advanced"></a>